- Cash Management

 In construction, there has been and continues to be a slow-down in building new homes as builders find it increasingly difficult to pull together work teams that are trained and qualified for the job at hand.

-“A drop in home construction usually means a struggling economy, but in today’s market there’s a very different reason for the slow down,” says Sherwin.
+“A drop in home construction usually means a struggling economy, but in today’s market there’s a very different reason for the slow down,” says Dornfeldt.
 “If your business is tied to new home construction, you may be feeling the pinch of a labor shortage and a very similar situation exists with many manufacturing companies who require skilled labor to produce their products.”

 Despite a limited labor pool, small businesses haven’t given up on finding qualified workers.
 In fact, fifty-seven percent (57%) of those surveyed reported hiring or trying to hire.
-“With unemployment rates at some of the lowest in years, companies across the board are competing for the best talent,” says Sherwin.
+“With unemployment rates at some of the lowest in years, companies across the board are competing for the best talent,” says Dornfeldt.
 “You may have to lean on recruiters or staffing firms more than usual,” he noted, adding that there are several online resources that can help time-pressed business owners match their open positions with the right applicant.

 Another real consequence of the tight labor market is the increase in wages and benefits small business owners are offering to secure the qualified talent they need to keep their business running.
-“You need to keep your eye on your cost of labor and make periodic adjustments to your pricing or productivity to maintain your profitability,” according to Sherwin.
+“You need to keep your eye on your cost of labor and make periodic adjustments to your pricing or productivity to maintain your profitability,” according to Dornfeldt.

 With the growth in sales and profits, small business owners are seriously considering a capital expenditure during this economic cycle.
 The NFIB survey showed that a considerable number of small businesses have committed to a capital expenditure.
 More than sixty percent reported some kind of purchase for their business:

 - 16% went toward improved or expanded facilities

 - 14% for new fixtures and furniture